hoo29/keycloak-client-authz/README.md

 # installation

-The compiled plugin is available via this project's [releases page](https://github.com/hoo29/keycloak-client-authz/releases).
+The compiled plugin is available at the project's [releases page](https://github.com/hoo29/keycloak-client-authz/releases).

 The are several options to install this plugin depending on how you are running Keycloak.
 Below are a couple of examples.
 For more information, see the official [Keycloak docs](https://www.keycloak.org/docs/latest/server_development/#registering-provider-implementations).